 Residents in R&DE student housing are required to abide by all federal, state, local and university mandates, policies, protocols and procedures related to communicable diseases.
 Stanford may require residents in R&DE student housing to adhere to physical distancing requirements, wear face coverings or other protective gear, and/or take other actions deemed necessary for the health and safety of the Stanford and broader community.
 Failure to adhere to any such requirements may result in termination of your occupancy and/or the withdrawal of future university housing privileges

-In the event a student who is living in R&DE student housing suspects they may have, or has tested positive for a communicable disease or illness for which there is a declaration of a pandemic by the World Health Organization or the Center for Disease Control, or there is a State of California or local County order regarding extraordinary measures to combat it, the student must immediately notify Vaden and the university.
+In the event a student who is living in R&DE student housing suspects they may have, or has tested positive/ been in close contact with someone who has tested positive for a communicable disease or illness for which there is a declaration of a pandemic by the World Health Organization or the Center for Disease Control, or there is a State of California or local County order regarding extraordinary measures to combat it, the student must immediately notify Vaden Health Services and the university.
 In order to respond to communicable diseases that may threaten the safety of its students, employees or community members, Stanford may require a student to leave campus or to relocate to different housing for purposes of isolation.
 Any university decisions based on an individual’s disclosure of such communicable condition will be made considering each unique instance, applicable confidentiality considerations, and relevant medical facts.

 Reporting of Accidents and Other Incidents

 According to university policy, students are required to file an SU17b form (or SU17 if a university employee) with Environmental Health & Safety (EH&S) in the case of an accident or incident on Stanford premises.
 Information on both of these forms and when to use which form is available on the EH&S website at ehs.stanford.edu.